 As with a Standard Disclosure, Enhanced Disclosures are for people entering certain professions and can only be accessed if the employees of an organisation meet the criteria.
-These checks are commonly used for the purpose of protecting the most vulnerable in our society whereby a person has frequent unsupervised access to vulnerable people.
-If you aren’t sure whether you require an enhanced check we can advise you on this – one of our expert team would be happy to help.
+These checks are commonly used for the purpose of protecting the most vulnerable in our society, whereby a person has frequent unsupervised access to vulnerable people.

 The Enhanced Disclosure can be considered for many roles where an individual works or has access to vulnerable people.
 The Enhanced Disclosure and Barred List checks are for individuals who are involved within a Regulated Activity – therefore involving contact with children or vulnerable adults of a specified nature.
 As part of an Enhanced DBS check, a further check can be undertaken against the DBS Children Barred List, the DBS Adult Barred List or both – depending on the role of the individual and whether you are legally entitled to check this list.

 Enhanced level criminal checks can only be accessed in line with legislation.
 Depending on the role of an individual will determine if an employer or voluntary organisation can legally request a DBS check.
 Simply by having contact with children or vulnerable adults does not in any way meet the legal criteria to access this disclosure.
 There is a great deal of legislation to understand with DBS checks, however, this can be simply broken down into two categories:

 Working with children

 If a person has frequent unsupervised access to children or works frequently within education environments, it is likely an enhanced DBS check and children a barred list can be requested.